techiescamp/kubernetes-prometheus/README.md

 ## 🚀 CKA, CKAD, CKS, KCNA & PCA Coupon Codes

-If you are preparing for CKA, CKAD, CKS, or KCNA exam, get **$80 discount today** using code **DCUBE20** at https://kube.promo/latest.
-It is a limited-time offer.
-Or Check out [Linux Foundation coupon](https://scriptcrunch.com/linux-foundation-coupon/) page for the latest voucher codes.
+🚀 PCA, CKA, CKAD, CKS, or KCNA exam aspirants can save 50 today on CKA + CKS bundle ($395 Savings) using code **AWARDS23** at https://kube.promo/bundle.
+Save 30% on individual certification using code **AWARDCERT23** at https://kube.promo/devops It is a limited-time offer from Linux Foundation.

 ## ✍️ Other Manifest repos